Skip to main content

 • The Aerospike Record UDF system supports only single return values.

-For example, using UDFs that on writes to a particular key update other keys, or to request values from other keys to simulate joins.
+For example, you can use UDFs that on writes to a particular key, also updates other keys.
+A UDF can also request values from other keys to simulate joins.
 In Aerospike, keys can be on other servers, so these functions require asynchronous operations, which can cause deadlocks.

 • Aerospike only supports limited sandboxing to protect the system from crashes.